- 28

 1. Signal Forms (Experimental)

-- Much simpler than Reactive Forms — no need to separately import FormBuilder, FormGroup, FormControl, Validators
+- Much simpler than Reactive Forms — no need to import FormBuilder, FormGroup, FormControl, Validators separately

-Comparison overview:
+Comparison example:

-| Reactive Forms (Legacy) | Signal Forms (New) |
+| Reactive Forms (old) | Signal Forms (new) |

 |---|---|

-| Must import FormBuilder, FormGroup, FormControl | Use signal-based API directly |
+| Must import FormBuilder, FormGroup, FormControl | Uses signal-based API directly |

-| Validation uses Observables (async) | Validation is synchronous signals |
+| Validation uses Observable (async) | Validation is a synchronous signal |

-| Must subscribe to watch value changes | Read values from signals directly (computed) |
+| Must subscribe to watch value changes | Read values from signal directly (computed) |

 | Limited type safety (before Angular 14) | Full type inference from the start |

-| Must manage memory leaks from subscriptions | No subscriptions = no leaks |
+| Must manage memory leaks from subscriptions | No subscription = no leak |

-Code Example: Reactive Forms (Legacy)
+Code Example: Reactive Forms (old)

 import { FormBuilder, FormGroup, Validators } from '@angular/forms';